 No, Singletrack 6 is fully supported.
-We also offer several optional amenities such as meal plans, massage and bike repair.
+We also offer several optional amenities such as hotel plans, massage and bike repair.
 Some participants do choose to have the extra support of friends and family along.
 To accommodate these people we offer several options such as additional food passes and bus transfers.

 How can I get to the start from the airport?

 You can either rent a vehicle at the airport or opt for our transportation package.